bulletmark/dyndns/README.md

 [afraid.org][AFRAID] but it supports any dynamic DNS service which uses a simple URL update mechanism.

 Why another dynamic DNS client?
-I wanted something simple, lightweight, and generic to use with any dynamic DNS service.
+I wanted a simple, lightweight app managed by systemd and generic to use with any dynamic DNS service and IP address servers.
 I didn't find anything I liked so wrote my own.

 The latest version and documentation is available at http://github.com/bulletmark/dyndns.